Strathfoyle: Economy

 Companies such as Du Pont, Coolkeeragh ESB and Foyle Meats are situated nearby, and have been, for many years providing employment to the people of Derry.
 A resentment toward these industries has grown in recent years, in particular toward the foul smell emitted from Foyle Meats.
 This was demonstrated in a youth scheme, who filmed their activities.
 In 2005, more than 30 Polish workers in Foyle Meats walked out after being subjected to sectarian abuse.
 There is also a small retail outlet containing a pharmacy, supermarket, fast food take-away and diner.
 The local library introduces youth to the world of literature and is also equipped with a number of computers.
 Nearby, the Teacher Training Centre is one of the main centres in Derry.
 Just outside Strathfoyle, in Maydown, there is an industrial park containing a steel factory.
 Lisahally, the Londonderry Port is also a base of employment for many Derry citizens.

 Education

 St. Oliver Plunkett's Primary School, provides education for around 176 pupils in the area.
 The school was established in 1975 and is the main primary school in the Strathfoyle (including Maydown) area.
 Many past and present students of the school have experience a degree of varying success locally and nationally, winning numerous quizzes, chess competitions, sporting events and other such education related topics.
 The school promotes a Catholic ethos and is situated beside St. Oliver Plunkett Chapel.
 The majority of post primary school students in Strathfoyle attend schools such as Oakgrove Integrated College, St. Mary's High School in Limavady, or St. Columb's College.
 Oakgrove Integrated College is located near to the village and is a popular choice among students due to its proximity to the village.

-Social

-Since the closure of Molin Sports and Social club, many of the Strathfoyle residents now use the Dupont "Rec" Club as their favourite watering hole.